 Mosquitoes of different species lay their eggs in a variety of water sources that range from small containers to vast expanses of marshland.
-The larval stage is always aquatic and shuttles from the subsurface where it filter feeds on micro-organisms to the surface to obtain oxygen through a snorkel-like breathing apparatus.
-The pupal stage does not feed but unlike most insect pupae is extremely active.
-The adult emerges from the pupal case using air pressure and assume a terrestrial existence.
+Larvae are always aquatic and shuttle from the subsurface where it filter feeds on micro-organisms to the surface to obtain oxygen through a snorkel-like breathing apparatus.
+The pupal stage does not feed but unlike most insects, pupae are extremely active.
+The adult emerges from the pupal case using air pressure and assumes a terrestrial existence.

 Mosquitoes have four stages of development: egg, larva, pupa and adult.
-As mentioned, they spend their larval and pupal stages in water.
 Female mosquitoes of most pest species in Mercer County deposit eggs on moist surfaces such as mud or fallen leaves.
-Rain refloods these surfaces and stimulates the hatching of the eggs, thus starting the life cycle.
+Rain floods these surfaces and stimulates the hatching of the eggs, starting the life cycle.
 Other mosquito species in the county lay their eggs on the surface of permanent water and since the water is constantly present, there are always eggs hatching and larvae developing.

 How many kinds of mosquitoes are there?

 About 3,000 species of mosquitoes have been described on a world-wide basis with approximately 150 known to occur in North America.
 The term "Mosquito State" is appropriate for New Jersey because 63 species of mosquitoes have been found within its boundaries, to date.
 Only 15 of those species have been documented in Mercer County so far.
 This number should rise drastically, as the surveillance and identification efforts of the county improve for the upcoming season.

 Why do mosquitoes bite?